AdamSobieski/Nifty/OVERVIEW.md

 This document includes a preliminary technical overview of some of the components of the [Nifty](https://github.com/AdamSobieski/Nifty) project.

-More content is coming soon.
+The architecture will be *extensible*, providing developers with means of conveniently exploring new theories and rapidly prototyping adaptive instructional systems.
+Nifty is exploring use of the Managed Extensibility Framework to enable the development of interoperable components, add-ons, plug-ins, and extensions.

-## Extensibility
+The architecture will be *configurable*, enabling end-users, learners, educators, administrators, and schoolboard officials, to configure adaptive instructional systems.

-The architecture of the Nifty project will provide developers with means of conveniently exploring new theories and rapidly prototyping adaptive instructional systems.
-Nifty is exploring use of the Managed Extensibility Framework ([System.Composition](https://www.nuget.org/packages/System.Composition/)) to enable the development of interoperable components, add-ons, plug-ins, and extensions.
+The architecture will be *scalable*.